nnaisense/evotorch/docs/user_guide/problems.md

 For more detail on interacting with [Solution][evotorch.core.Solution] instances, please refer to [the relevant advanced usage guide](../advanced_usage/solution_batch.md).

-## Vectorising Custom Problems
+## Vectorizing Custom Problems

-Much like the base [Problem][evotorch.core.Problem] class, it is straight-forward to introduce fitness vectorisation when creating a custom [Problem][evotorch.core.Problem] class.
+Much like the base [Problem][evotorch.core.Problem] class, it is straight-forward to introduce fitness vectorization when creating a custom [Problem][evotorch.core.Problem] class.
 To do this, we simply override the `_evaluate_batch` method, rather than the `_evaluate` method.

 ```python
 from evotorch import SolutionBatch